WildMeOrg/old_wildme-docs/docs/researchers/photography_guidelines.md

 - Individuals are significantly (greater than 25%) occluded by other animals or objects
 - Individual is significantly (greater than 25%) off the edge of the frame of the image

-For more specific instructions on how to photograph a given species, navigate to the **Learn** > **How to Photgraph** page in the appropriate Wildbook.
+For more specific instructions on how to photograph a given species, navigate to the **Learn** > **How to Photograph** page in the appropriate Wildbook.

 ## Image formats and sizes